New theoretical Fe II templates for bright quasars: Results

 These plots show that most of the map area corresponds to the value of $R_{\rm FeII}$ smaller than 1.
-Higher values, above 3, are only predicted for the intermediate values of the turbulent velocity (20 - 30 km s$^{-1})$, and only for very high values of the ionization parameter ($\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) > 21$) which supports the earlier findings by \citet{panda2018} and \citet{panda2021}.
-Smaller values of $R_{Fe}$ correspond to the intermediate A-type quasars.
+Higher values, above 3, are only predicted for the intermediate values of the microturbulence velocity (20 - 30 km s$^{-1})$, and only for very high values of the ionizing photon flux ($\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) > 21$) which supports the earlier findings by \citet{panda2018} and \citet{panda2021}.
+Smaller values of $R_{Fe}$ correspond to the early A and B type quasars.
 The basic classification of quasars into class A and B, introduced by \citet{sulentic2000} was analogous to the older classification of Seyfert galaxies into Narrow Line Seyfert 1 (NLS1) class and other Seyfert 1 galaxies \citep{osterbrock1985}, only the limiting velocity was different (4000 km s$^{-1}$ vs. 2000 km s$^{-1}$), which reflected the systematic difference in the mass of the central black hole.
-In both cases, one class (NLS1 and type A) of objects corresponded to relatively higher Eddington rate sources than the other class, which was reflected in line properties (intensities and shapes).
-Later, the specific ranges of $R_{Fe}$ were used to explore full 2-D classification \citep[see e.g.,][]{marziani2018}.
+Specific ranges of $R_{Fe}$ were used to explore full 2-D classification \citep[see e.g.,][]{marziani2018}.
 A-type quasars with $R_{\rm FeII} \gtrsim 1$ were named Extreme Population A (xA) sources, and they were found to be applicable as standard candles for cosmology \citep{marziani2014,dultzin2020,marziani2023, Panda_Marziani_2023}.
-Most of the xA sources have the values of $R_{\rm FeII}$ between 1 and 2 \citep{marziani2018} but \citet{sniegowska2018} found one source with a large ratio.
+The xA sources have values of $R_{\rm FeII}$ between 1 and 2 \citep{marziani2018} but \citet{sniegowska2018} found one source with a large ratio.
 A few more such sources were reported by \citet{shen2011} but as discussed in \citet{sniegowska2018}, those measurements were not of high quality.
-Moreover, the sources with $R_{FeII} \gtrsim$ 2 are reported in the newer catalogs \citep[e.g.][]{negrete2018, rakshit2020, Rakshit_etal_2021, Wu_Shen_2022}.
+Moreover, the sources with $R_{FeII} \gtrsim$ 2 are reported in the newer catalogs \citep[e.g.][]{negrete2018, rakshit2020, Rakshit_etal_2021, Wu_Shen_2022, 2024ApJS..272...11P}.

+Assuming a simple power-law shape for the continuum, we observed R$_{\rm FeII}$ = 1.24 $\pm$ 0.7 for RM 102.
+When we modeled the continuum as a combination of a disk and stellar contributions, the revised value is R$_{\rm FeII}$ = 0.95 $\pm$ 0.35.
+This decrease is attributed to the inclusion of the host galaxy, which can lead to potential misclassification of a source as xA, as demonstrated by \cite{bon2020}.
+However, both measurements are consistent within uncertainties and meet the criterion for xA sources (R$_{\rm FeII} \geq 1 $).
+Additionally, \cite{shen2019} reported an Eddington ratio of $\lambda_{\rm Edd}$ = 0.329 for this source.
+Both the Eddington ratio and R$_{\rm FeII}$ measurements confirm that RM 102 belongs to the xA class of AGN.